-(photos: Viktor Vasilievich Andreev) April L. French has edited an English translation of Fr.
+April L. French has edited an English translation of Fr.
 Aleksandr's work on prayer, and Wallace Daniel has published a biography about Fr.
 Aleksandr.
 To learn more about Fr.
 Aleksandr, you can visit the website of the Sergiev Cathedral, built on the site of his murder, or the website of the Aleksandr Men' Foundation, which has tirelessly worked to spread his legacy for the last thirty years.

+Announcements

-Announcements New M.A.
-Program Religious Aspects of 19th and Early 20th Century Russian Culture St. Tikhon's Orthodox University of the Humanities in Moscow announces a new Master's program in Religious Aspects of 19th and Early 20th Century Russian Culture.
+New M.A.
+Program Religious Aspects of 19th and Early 20th Century Russian Culture

+St. Tikhon's Orthodox University of the Humanities in Moscow announces a new Master's program in Religious Aspects of 19th and Early 20th Century Russian Culture.
 The program is delivered by a large team of faculty representing many different specializations.

 For information about the program and how to apply, email the Director, Prof. Konstantin M. Antonov: konstanturg@yandex.ru.
 At the present time, online instruction is an option.

-American Society of Church History The American Society of Church History is a community of scholars, dedicated to studying the history of Christianity in relation to broader culture, across all time periods, locations, and cultural contexts.
-URNAL GRANTS AND AWARDS NEWS The ASCH History of Christianity Teaching and Research Resource Archive The American Society of Church History invites scholars, graduate students, librarians, and archivists to share resources and materials for the research and teaching of the history of Christianity, to be included in our online archive.
+The ASCH History of Christianity Teaching and Research Resource Archive

+The American Society of Church History invites scholars, graduate students, librarians, and archivists to share resources and materials for the research and teaching of the history of Christianity, to be included in our online archive.

 We welcome materials covering the history of Christianity and its cultural contexts in all places and times, including its non-Western expressions-within traditional categories of historical periodization and geographical areas, or across periods or regions.
 We also encourage submissions that engage in interdisciplinary discussion, place theological ideas and lived religious practices in historical context, examine particular genres, source materials or methods, including the use of digital humanities and non-textual sources.

 As well as linking to existing resources and projects, we accept original content for peer-review by our editorial committee.

 Contributions may include, but are not limited to:

+- Digital projects and scholarship (databases, network analysis, mapping and GIS, archival digitization, interpretive websites etc.)

+- Sources and multimedia (texts, images, video, material culture, etc.)

+- Bibliographies and reference works

+- Svllabi

-- Digital projects and scholarship (databases, network analysis, mapping and GIS, archival digitization, interpretive websites etc.) - Sources and multimedia (texts, images, video, material culture, etc.) - Bibliographies and reference works - Syllabi - Assignments, class exercises or activities There is no deadline for submissions as this will be an ongoing project, with the website going fully live in August 2019.
+- Assignments, class exercises or activities

+There is no deadline for submissions as this will be an ongoing project, with the website going fully live in August 2019.

 Please send submissions to our editors at churchhistory@umn.edu.
 For original content, please include a brief paragraph describing your submission.

 Please note that we are collecting resources, and will not be able to publish articles, monographs, theses, etc., or other traditional secondary sources.
 If you would like to contribute, but are unsure if your submission will fit, please contact K.A.
 Tuley at tuley003@umn.edu.

 For questions about the Archive website, please contact K.A.
 Tuley at tuley003@umn.edu.

 New Digital Project Mapping Eastern Europe